apache/dolphinscheduler-website/docs/en-us/1.3.6/user_doc/kubernetes-deployment.md

 ## Installing the Chart

-Please download the latest version of the source code package, download address: [download](/en-us/download/download.html)
+Please download the source code package apache-dolphinscheduler-1.3.6-src.tar.gz, download address: [download](/en-us/download/download.html)

-After downloading apache-dolphinscheduler-1.3.6-src.tar.gz, uncompress it

 To install the chart with the release name `dolphinscheduler`, please execute the following commands: